 Copywriting is writing for the purpose of marketing or advertising, but this can take forms beyond traditional ads, including website and blog content.
 It may not be the highest paying job starting out, but you can charge more if you’ve mastered writing for SEO.
 Like other support positions in this list, copywriting can also be a great way to get a peek inside the business model of successful entrepreneurs.
 Take a look at some copywriting jobs on Upwork.

 Many nomads support their travel by teaching English, but if you’re looking for more freedom and flexibility, try tutoring online.
-Through services like Wyzant, you can find clients who need tutoring in a range of subjects, like math, English, music, and more.
+There’s demand for tutoring in a range of subjects, like math, English, music, and more.
 Tutor.com and Skooli are just a couple other tutoring websites worth looking into.

 Yes, there been a recent boom in travel blogging, however, the truth is most don’t put the effort into creating unique content or take it seriously as a business.
 There is room to succeed if you put the work in!
-We have a comprehensive resource post for aspiring travel bloggers, and here’s a few educational resources: hugely successful travel blogger Nomadic Matt has a travel blog course, and a favorite of big bloggers is Travel Blog Success.
+We have a comprehensive resource post for aspiring travel bloggers that’s a great place to start.

 As long as the topic of your blog isn’t tied to the city you’re in, you’re free to take to the road and become a digital nomad!